XAU

 What caused gold's biggest price moves?

-Gold's largest rallies have been driven by high inflation (1970s), financial crises (2008-2011), pandemic uncertainty (2020), and massive central bank buying (2024-2026).
+Gold's largest rallies were driven by high inflation (1970s), financial crises (2008-2011), pandemic uncertainty (2020), and massive central bank buying (2024-2026).
 Its biggest declines came from rising real interest rates (1980-2000) and a strong U.S. dollar during periods of economic confidence.